JaapBraam/LoRaWanGateway/README.md

 + Get the NodeMCU firmware on http://nodemcu-build.com/index.php
 	+ select the dev branch
 	+ select the following modules: bit,cjson,encoder,file,gpio,net,node,rtctime,sntp,spi,tmr,uart,wifi
-+ Flash the float version on your ESP8266
++ Flash the integer version on your ESP8266
 + Format ESP8266 filesystem
 + Register your wifi network
 	+ In the lua shell run